 Your ideas are the best ideas.
 From hosting a bake sale to running a 5k, you can fundraise your way to help kids and adults living with muscular dystrophy.
 We’ll give you the tools to make the fundraiser a success and cheer you on every step of the way!Get Started

-You can help transform lives of people living with neuromuscular diseases – all you need is an idea and these guidelines.
+You can support MDA’s mission to empower the people we serve to live longer, more independent lives – all you need is an idea and these guidelines.

 Create Your Own Fundraiser

 Raise money for MDA your way.
 Hike the Appalachian trail, pledge to dye your hair blue when you reach your goal, hold a virtual lemonade stand - get creative!Get Started

 Invite your friends to fundraise with you by organizing a group event.
 Host a bowling party, or scavenger hunt, organize a lip sync battle, or a trivia night.
 Take an activity you’re passionate about and turn it into a meaningful fundraiser.Get Started